hyperoslo/playbook/GETTING_HIRED.md

 ### I'm becoming a viking

-That's awesome!
+That's great!
 Now for the bad news.
 Imagine a rain forest.
 Now imagine cutting down all the trees in that rain forest and churning them into paper.
 That's all the forms we have to fill and letters we have to send to get you here.
 But it's okay!
 We'll get through it!
 In fact we have sort of a lot of experience with hiring awesome people.